 The difference between B2B and B2C is undeniable.
 It’s more evident even in the eCommerce arena.
 Here are some differences you need to know.

-B2C: Ecommerce website seeks to attract and convert customers.
+B2C: Ecommerce websites seek to attract and convert customers.
 They need to appeal to prospects form the homepage moving in.
 Consumer audience homepages provide trending sales, discounts, and clickable buttons

 B2B: A B2B ecommerce site aim is to attract organisations who can become long term partners.
 The goal is to solve a business problem, and the homepage doesn’t have to look flashy or overly animated.

 Customer Support at Different Stages

 B2C: The B2C end-user makes an online purchase voluntarily.
 Though the decision is personal, there is a need for customer support to resolve the few queries that may arise.
 The B2C web development should consider self-service, proactive response system, and 24/7 support feature.

 B2B: B2B ecommerce platforms handle large orders.
 There is a need to include a First Contact Resolution feature.
 A B2B web developer should consider live support for FAQ answers, 24-7 client service to answer business calls and After-Sale support feature.

 The complexity of the Checkout Process

 B2C: The checkout process finalizes an ecommerce transaction.
 The B2C process is easy.
 There’s a need to provide seamless UI experience and a secure payment gateway.
 The B2C checkout should offer a few steps to reduce bounce rates.
 A diverse range of card payment options and a coupon application feature.

 B2B: B2B ecommerce checkout should include incorporated, automated, and pretested checkout process with human assistance.
 The human effort builds trust and enhances conversion.
 It should include a live demo, phone calls, or video chats.
 B2B can involve pay on credit, cryptocurrency, or credit card transactions among others.